MrPhryaNikFrosty/Winlator-Frost/README.md

 - You can now enable `MANGOHUD` for glibc version (7.1.3), not yet available for proot and winlator 10 version
 - For some unity games especially to fix unity games from crashing, try use stability preset and add `-force-gfx-direct -​force-d3d11-singlethread` in the exec arguments inside the shortcut of the unity games
 - For some unity games, the game have a problem to launch in proot, since the box64 are outdated in proot so please try in winlator glibc 7.1.3 or winlator 10 version
+- If the games need an Internet connection, it's recommended to install the wine gecko and mono

 #### To show the VKD3D fps hud, you can try to add this env into environment variables:
     VK_INSTANCE_LAYERS=VK_LAYER_MESA_overlay